DappCoderr/Cadence-fun-frontend/public/modules/Module 1/Lesson 3.md

 ---
-title: Lesson 3 - Understanding Cadence Operators
+Lesson 3 - Understanding Cadence Operators
 ---

 Before diving into building our contract further, let's explore Cadence operators, which are like specialized tools designed to solve various coding challenges.